lordcharlx/wifiphisher/README.md

 ## About
-<a href="https://wifiphisher.org">Wifiphisher</a> is a security tool that mounts automated victim-customized phishing attacks against WiFi clients in order to obtain credentials or infect the victims with malwares.
+WiFi Phisher is a security tool that mounts automated victim-customized phishing attacks against WiFi clients in order to obtain credentials or infect the victims with malwares.
 It is primarily a social engineering attack that unlike other methods it does not include any brute forcing.
 It is an easy way for obtaining credentials from captive portals and third party login pages (e.g. in social networks) or WPA/WPA2 pre-shared keys.

 Wifiphisher works on any Linux OS (I recommend Arch) and is licensed under the GPL license.